chemodun/X4PlayerShipTradeAnalyzer/README.md

 - 1.4.2 (2025-10-21)
   - Fixed:
-    - Issue Manticore or other scrap metal collector/deliverer.
+    - Issue with Manticore or other scrap metal collector/deliverer.
 - 1.4.1 (2025-10-20)
   - Fixed:
     - Issue with initial start (wrong SQL instructions).